Azure/build-vm-image/README.md

   * NoWait
     * This will not wait for actions to complete, like run template
     * It will try to get the action to complete the quicket but can require the most manual cleanup
+  * Custom
+    * This requires action-run-mode-time-minutes
+    * This will allow you to specify a max wait time

+* `action-run-mode-time-minutes`: Optional.
+Only applies if action-run-mode is set to Custom.
+This allows you to specify the length in minutes to run
+  * Default 30 minutes
+  * If over 10 minutes the created storage account created for the build artifacts will be deleted as part of the cleanup
+  * If Set to 0 will run and set the Actuib Run Mode to Full

 * `resource-group-name`: Required.
 This is the resource group where the action creates a storage for saving artifacts needed for customized image.
 Azure image builder also uses the same resource group for Image Template creation.